 Faculty vs. Campus Police on Racial Profiling

-More than 100 faculty members at California State University at Long Beach have signed a letter backing Steven Osuna, a Latino associate professor of sociology, who has accused the campus police of racial profiling.
+More than 100 faculty members at California State University, Long Beach, have signed a letter backing Steven Osuna, a Latino associate professor of sociology, who has accused the campus police of racial profiling.

 Trending Stories